Harisene/osc-backend-test/README.md

 ### Special Notes

+- There are three roles for a user.
+Admin or Author or Student.
+- Courses can be updated or deleted by the course author and admin only.
+An author  can't update or delete someone else's courses.
+- Collections can be added by admins only.
+- getCollections resolver has a caching mechanism for efficiency.
 - Some of the mutations are protected.
-Therefore, need to pass user token in the header with the request as shown below.
+Therefore, need to pass the user token in the header with the request as shown below.
 Protected mutations are listed below.

 ```
 authorization: "Bearer <token>"